Q+A: Jason Wachob, mindbodygreen

 So, I’ll give you the whole story.
-I’m 41, I went to Columbia, played basketball, I went to work on Wall Street as a trader.
-And this was 1998, so back then, people either went to Wall Street, became lawyers, or became doctors.
-That’s what people did.
-So I became a trader, and shortly after, I left.
+I’m 41; I went to Columbia, played basketball, then went to work on Wall Street as a trader.
+This was 1998, so back then, people either went to Wall Street, became lawyers, or became doctors— that’s what people did.
+So I became a trader and shortly after, I left.
 I had this experience realizing money did not buy happiness, so I left to become an entrepreneur.
 Fast-forward to 2008-2009, I was running another start-up.
-I flew 150,000 miles domestic in a year- and I’m six-foot-seven- in a coach seat.
-I had an old basketball injury that was exacerbated by flying and stress, and the company wasn’t doing well, it was tough raising money.
+I flew 150,000 miles domestic in a year— and I’m six-foot-seven— in a coach seat.
+I had an old basketball injury that was exacerbated by flying and stress, and the company wasn’t doing well— it was tough raising money.
 So, I had two extruded disks in my lower back pressing on my Sciatic Nerve, L4 L5 S1, and my right leg was in excruciating pain.
 It was like a lightning rod.
-Went to a doctor, he said, ‘you need back surgery’, non-negotiable.
-I sought a second opinion, and he said the same thing, but in what was almost like an afterthought, he said, you know, maybe yoga could help.
+Went to a doctor, he said, ‘you need back surgery,’ non-negotiable.
+I sought a second opinion, and he said the same thing, but in what was almost like an afterthought, he said, 'you know, maybe yoga could help.'
 And so I was like, okay, I’ll try yoga.
-So I started doing some yoga, and started looking at things like stress, sleep, nutrition, the environment.
-I made a lot of changes in my life- yoga was a big part of that at the time- and I completely healed.
+So I started doing some yoga and started looking at things like stress, sleep, nutrition, the environment.
+I made a lot of changes in my life— yoga was a big part of that at the time— and I completely healed.
 So, I’m fine, I never got back surgery.
-So I was like, holy cow.
+So I was like, holy cow!

 How did that experience inspire your work?

-I was always a guy who was always in shape, but my idea of a diet was steak-and-martini, which is inflammatory, and so pretty much, I healed, I’m fine, so I was like holy cow, everyone’s got health wrong.
-Every print magazine believes it’s about vanity and weight loss, and I looked good but I was falling apart.
-And I was like, they all have it wrong.
-You know, health is more nuanced, it’s this lifestyle, it’s a little more holistic, it’s East meets West, it’s “Mind Body Green”.
-Like, no one’s talking about this.
-And so I launched the site out of our apartment on Jay Street, and so I found my two co-founders, Tim and Carver, and started doing like one post a day.
-My wife would help on the weekends, and at night, and then the site grew and grew, and today we have 12 million unique visitors a month, and are the leading media company in the category.
-We do more than content, we do classes, we do events.
+I was always a guy who was always in shape, but my idea of a diet was steak-and-martini, which is inflammatory.
+So I healed— I’m fine— and I was like holy cow, everyone’s got health wrong!
+Every print magazine believes it’s about vanity and weight loss, but I looked good while I was falling apart.
+I realized they all have it wrong.
+Health is more nuanced, it’s this lifestyle, it’s a little more holistic, it’s East meets West, it’s “Mind Body Green.”
+And no one’s talking about this.
+So I launched the site out of our apartment on Jay Street, and I found my two co-founders, Tim and Carver, and started doing about one post a day.
+My wife would help on the weekends and at night, and then the site grew and grew, and today we have 12 million unique visitors a month and are the leading media company in the category.
+We do more than content; we do classes, we do events.
 So yeah, that’s how it started.

 What brought you here to DUMBO?

 I love Dumbo.
-So, my wife and I, we got engaged, we were in San Francisco, and then moved here in February of ’09, lived in 100 Jay.
-We got married here, in the park, had our reception at Smack Mellon.
+My wife and I got engaged— we were in San Francisco— and then moved here in February of ’09 and lived in 100 Jay.
+We got married here, in the park, and had our reception at Smack Mellon.
 The company started here, and then we just bought an apartment at 51 Jay.
-All our offices have been here, we’re at Gran Electrica like twice a week, so we love DUMBO.
-Being here is a big part of our culture at MindBodyGreen.
-Like it’s already on our wall, we have our values, and the last one is “We are changing the world from right here in Brooklyn”.
-So like, we’re a DUMBO company.
-My wife always jokes, like, if there was a mayor of DUMBO, I’d probably run for that, when I’m done with this.
+All our offices have been here.
+We’re at Gran Electrica like twice a week, so we love DUMBO.
+Being here is a big part of our culture at mindbodygreen.
+It’s already on our wall [in the office]; we have our values and the last one is “We are changing the world from right here in Brooklyn.”
+So we’re a DUMBO company.
+My wife always jokes that if there was a mayor of DUMBO, I’d probably run for that when I’m done with this.

 What stands out about this area?

-We just loved, you know, my wife had lived in CA, and I’m a native New Yorker, I grew up in Long Island, and through Columbia, I spent most of my life in the city.
-A couple things, one is , I think, DUMBO’s sort of the best of both worlds, in that, architecturally it’s beautiful.
-You’ve got this mix of cobblestone streets and warehouses and railroad tracks, you have the park, and then you have the two bridges, so you’ve got water- I like nature and water- but then you’ve also got the gritty, industrial, and artsy, and it’s got that, so it’s sort of got everything, and it’s also quiet.
+My wife had lived in CA, and I’m a native New Yorker— I grew up on Long Island and then went to Columbia, so I spent most of my life in the city.
+A couple things stand out to me.
+I think DUMBO’s sort of the best of both worlds in that architecturally it’s beautiful— you’ve got this mix of cobblestone streets and warehouses and railroad tracks, you have the park, and then you have the two bridges, so you’ve got water— I like nature and water— but then you’ve also got the gritty, industrial, and artsy.
+It’s sort of got everything, and it’s also quiet.
 On the weekends you can walk in the middle of the street in Vinegar Hill; you can’t do that in the city.
-And I mean, it’s so close to Manhattan, Manhattan’s right there.
-You’ve got two bridges, I often walk over the bridge if I have a meeting, I’ll get there faster if it’s downtown.
-So it’s like, you’re so close, but you’re so far away, so I love that.
+And I mean, it’s so close to Manhattan— Manhattan’s right there.
+You’ve got two bridges; I often walk over the bridge if I have a meeting, I’ll get there faster if it’s downtown.
+You’re so close, but you’re so far away— I love that.

 So you're really enjoying living here?

-When I brought my wife back to California, DUMBO seemed, to her, a little bit more like California, because it was a little more open, you have the river, you have the park, and so I always loved DUMBO, but my wife sort of fell in love with it too.
-We love the juxtaposition of the cobblestone streets, with the gritty industrial, the arts, and the park, the bridges and the water.
+When I brought my wife back to California, DUMBO seemed, to her, a little bit more like California, because it was a little more open; You have the river, you have the park, and so I always loved DUMBO, but my wife sort of fell in love with it too.
+We love the juxtaposition of the cobblestone streets with the gritty industrial, the arts, and the park, the bridges, and the water.
 To us it’s the most beautiful part of Brooklyn.
-We joke about Williamsburg-like we love Williamsburg and there’s a lot to do here, but it’s so ugly.
-You just can’t compete with the architecture here, and the culture.
+We joke about Williamsburg— we love Williamsburg and there’s a lot to do there, but it’s so ugly.
+You just can’t compete with the architecture and the culture here.
 It’s great.

-Do you see DUMBO and what it offers as congruent with the values of MBG?
+Do you see DUMBO and what it offers as congruent with the values of mindbodygreen?

 Yeah, absolutely.
-We believe in a culture of creativity, which is in the DNA of DUMBO, and it’s this mix of urban and at the same time, there’s an element of nature.
-You know, with the park, with the East River, so it feels, of all the neighborhoods in NY, it actually feels more “Mind Body Green” than anywhere else, because the park is lush and beautiful, and you’ve got the river right there.
+We believe in a culture of creativity, which is in the DNA of DUMBO.
+DUMBO has this mix of urban and nature with the park and the East River.
+It feels— out of all the neighborhoods in NY— more “Mind Body Green” than anywhere else, because the park is lush and beautiful, and you’ve got the river right there.
 And it’s more airy here, if that makes sense.

 What wellness advice would you have for people working and living in DUMBO?